Cesbar99/bdt_2021_project/README.md

 Thus, we dowload as a json file the information of the rivers from the 1st January 2019 until today.
 We save this file as `historic_data.json`.
 Then, to store this data into our db,  we need to open two different terminals:
 1) In the first one, we have to launch `mqtt.py` the file where we have specified all the instruction for our pub-sub engine.
-29 In the second one, we have to launch `pyspark_dati_storici.py` which transform and publish the data as csv that will be stored into a relational db.
+2) In the second one, we have to launch `pyspark_dati_storici.py` which transform and publish the data in three csv, one for each river, that will be stored into a relational db.
 More precisely, to each river is associated a table e.g. `tabella_talvera`.
-In addition, we have create a table where are stored the names of the rivers and associated index.
+In addition, we have create a table where are stored the names of the rivers and the associated index.
 This choice has been made in order to avoid to collect unseful and repetitive information as the name of the rivers for each observation.
 ### Load & Store new data
 This task can be accomplished in two differnt ways: thanks to `rivers_operation.py` or `pyspark_dati_nuovi.py`.
-However, this last method is slower because the new data are just three observation hence, it is not possible to take the advantages connected to Spark technology.
+However, this last method is slower because the new data are just three observation hence, it is not possible to take the advantages of Spark technology.
 Nevertheless, the processes to load and store the new data does not change and so can be adapt to each situation.
 The procedure is the same for the historic data:
 1)  we have to launch `mqtt.py`